Skip to Content

 Pampas Grass in Winter – What To Expect + Pruning Tips

-Pampas grass is renowned for more than just its feathery blossoms.
-This attractive grass can reach heights of 10 to 13 feet when fully grown.
+Pampas grass is famous for its profusion of delicate flowers, but it possesses other desirable characteristics as well.
+This attractive grass can reach impressive heights of 10 to 13 feet.

 It’s the ideal screen for borders and to add some privacy to your patio, porch, and gazebo.
 As hardy as the grass is, it doesn’t like the damp conditions in the winter.